Tap-Payments/goSellSDK-AndroidX/README.md

   }
 ```
 Step 9: Handle the response object
-After a payer successfully provides the requested information in the Google Pay payment sheet, a PaymentData object is returned to onActivityResult.
+After a payer successfully provides the requested information in the Google Pay™ payment sheet, a PaymentData object is returned to onActivityResult.

 To pass payment information to your processor and to present the user with a confirmation of their purchase, convert a successful response to JSON.